Does not apply to sports. Team sports

 • Anti-doping.

-The popularity of different sports is not the same.
-Statistics collected in 200 countries around the world show the following:
+Popularity various types sports are not the same.
+Statistics collected in 200 countries show the following:

 Percentage of popularity, sports games: football – 8.4%.